harun-eroglu/fake-news-linguistic-feature-analysis-using-ml/README.md

 ### part3_training_pipeline.py
 Implements the final training pipeline: data loading, standardization, SVM and Random Forest training with GridSearchCV, cross-domain generalizability tests, statistical significance tests, and saves all results as CSVs for further analysis and reporting.

-## Overview

-This study investigates the effectiveness of traditional machine learning models trained on interpretable handcrafted linguistic features for fake news detection.
-Three feature categories were used:

-- POS-based stylistic features
-- Structural features
-- Emotional features (NRC Emotion Lexicon)

-The project further evaluates whether models trained on one domain (political claims or full news articles) generalize to another domain without fine-tuning.

 ## How to Run

 Run scripts sequentially in the following order: